htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

 HTCondor also provides protection to the job queue.
-It would be bad if the integrity of the job queue is compromised, because a malicious user could remove other user’s jobs or even change what executable a user’s job will run.
-To guard against this, in HTCondor’s default configuration all connections to the *condor\_schedd* (the process which manages the job queue on a given machine) are authenticated using Windows’ eSSPI security layer.
+It would be bad if the integrity of the job queue is compromised, because a malicious user could remove other user's jobs or even change what executable a user's job will run.
+To guard against this, in HTCondor's default configuration all connections to the *condor\_schedd* (the process which manages the job queue on a given machine) are authenticated using Windows' eSSPI security layer.
 The user is then authenticated using the same challenge-response protocol that Windows uses to authenticate users to Windows file servers.
 Once authenticated, the only users allowed to edit